mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 Congratulations you have now focused a data set using ISIS Powder.

+.. _output_folder_isis-powder-diffraction-ref:

+Output files
+^^^^^^^^^^^^^
+After focusing the data it is saved in a variety of formats which suits the instrument.
+These can be found in the user specified output directory.
+The scripts will automatically create the label for the current cycle (covered in additional detail later :ref:`cycle_mapping_files_isis-powder-diffraction-ref`).

+Within the label folder a new folder will be created or used matching the *user_name* specified.
+Within that folder will be the output data in the various formats that is used on that instrument to perform data analysis.

 Using configuration files
 ---------------------------
 This tutorial assumes you have successfully created an instrument